DarrenRainey/Android-ROM-Creator-ARC-/README.md

+# ARCHIVE NOTICE - Currenlty I am not working on this and the code here is only for reference it may or may not be updated at some point but for now concider it abandonded

 # Android ROM Creator ARC
 Android ROM Creator (ARC) is a easy to use guided/automated build system for Android ROM developers